 - Individual My Plans and My Support Plans will be reviewed with your involvement each term.

 A home/school diary may be used to support communication with you, when this has been agreed to be useful for you and your child.

 How will you measure my child’s progress?

 - Your child’s progress is continually monitored by his/her class teacher.

 - His/her progress is reviewed formally every term during Inclusion and Pupil Progress Meetings.
 Children are assessed at ARE (age-related expectations), above or below in reading, writing, and mathematics.
 In Reception the children are assessed by using the Early Year Foundation Stage Profile (EYFS)

 - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which will show smaller but significant steps of progress.
 The levels are called ‘P levels’.

 - At the end of each key stage (i.e. at the end of Year 2 and Year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results are published nationally.

-- Children who require SEN support will have an IEP which will be reviewed with your involvement, every term and the plan for the next term made.
+- Children who require SEN support will have a My Plan or My Support Plan which will be reviewed with your involvement, every term and the plan for the next term made.